kyleschaeffer/kyleschaeffer/_posts/2014-04-30-making-canvas-art.md

   - Development
 tags:
   - JavaScript
+excerpt_separator: <!--more-->
 ---
 Got `<canvas>`?
 Focus your attention, if you will, to the top of this web document.
 The header area of my website includes animated “northern lights” of a sort, generated using HTML5’s new JavaScript rendering engine called `<canvas>`.
-Click anywhere on the page to generate new lights, each with randomized colors and trajectories that alter the appearance of the site header as they slowly move across the page.
+Click anywhere on the page to generate new lights, each with randomized colors and trajectories that alter the appearance of the site header as they slowly move across the page.<!--more-->

 If you’re not familiar with `<canvas>`, the best way to learn it is to see a simple example.
 The following HTML and JavaScript will generate an orange rectangle within the `<canvas>` area.